To put it simply: this is how American football works

 - The starting point of a move is usually the playmaker (English: Quarterback) who either throws the ball, hands it to another player for a run or runs himself.

-- The game always continues from where the attacker stopped with the ball.
+- The game always continues where the attacker stopped with the ball.

 - Task of Defense it is primarily to keep the loss of space – e.g. through tackles – as low as possible.
 But the defense can also gain space by pushing back the attackers.